TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

    # Import a single file
    @import 'EXT:myproject/Configuration/TypoScript/randomfile.typoscript'

-   # Import multiple files of a single directory in file name order
+   # Import multiple files in a single directory, sorted by file name
    @import 'EXT:myproject/Configuration/TypoScript/*.typoscript'

-   # Import all files of a directory
+   # It's possible to omit the file ending, then "*.typoscript" is appended automatically
    @import 'EXT:myproject/Configuration/TypoScript/'

-   # The filename extension can be omitted and defaults to .typoscript
-   @import 'EXT:myproject/Configuration/TypoScript/randomfile'

 The main benefits of :ts:`@import` compared to :ts:`<INCLUDE_TYPOSCRIPT>` are: